Psalm relevant to this chapter: Psalm 59.

 But Jonathan, Saul’s son, delighted greatly in David.
 So Jonathan told David, saying, “My father Saul seeks to kill you.
 Therefore please be on your guard until morning, and stay in a secret place and hide.
 “And I will go out and stand beside my father in the field where you are, and I will speak with my father about you.
 Then what I observe, I will tell you.”

 b.
-So Jonathan told David: This made Saul furious, but Jonathan knew he did right.
+So Jonathan told David: This made Saul furious, but Jonathan knew he did the right thing.
 He should not kill David because his father and king told him to do something that was clearly disobedient to God.
 Jonathan knew the Bible said, You shall not murder (Exodus 20:13).
 The Bible was clear, and Saul was on record as saying that they should kill David (1 Samuel 19:1).

 c.
 My father Saul seeks to kill you.
 Therefore please be on your guard until morning, and stay in a secret place and hide: Jonathan did more than refuse to help Saul.
 He helped David.
 Jonathan could have said, “Look, I want no part of this.
 I’m not going to help my father do something I know is wrong.
 But I won’t try to stop it either.
 I’ll just be neutral and let God work it out.”
 But Jonathan didn’t take that attitude.